w3c/wai-wcag-em/appendices.md

 <dt id="complete">Complete processes</dt>
 <dd> Based on <a href="https://www.w3.org/TR/WCAG22/#cc3">WCAG 2.2 Conformance Requirement for Complete Processes</a>:

 When a <a href="#view">view</a> is one of a series of views presenting a process (i.e., a sequence of steps that need to be completed in order to accomplish an activity), all views in the process conform at the specified level or better.
-(Conformance is not possible at a particular level if any page in the process does not conform at that level or better.)</dd>
+(Conformance is not possible at a particular level if any view in the process does not conform at that level or better.)</dd>

 <dt id="conformance">Conformance</dt>
 <dd>From <a href="https://www.w3.org/TR/WCAG/#dfn-conform">WCAG 2.2 definition for "conformance"</a>: